 I’ve seen plenty of students come in and say, I want to write a novel about blah blah blah.
 But you just can’t do it.
 You can only write a novel about a character who does something wrong, and see what happens from there.
 Novels are compendiums of bad behavior, and literature is the gossip about it.

 According to the rules of story structure aimed at screenwriters and writers with an audience of adults…

 Every Main Character Needs…

-A PSYCHOLOGICAL WEAKNESS: What are the fundamental flaws?
-(Lacking confidence, scarred by former lovers, afraid of intimacy, overly pessimistic etc.)
+A PSYCHOLOGICAL SHORTCOMING: What are the fundamental flaws?

-A MORAL WEAKNESS: How does this character treat others badly?
-(Lacking empathy, overbearing, two-faced, greedy, lying, selfish etc.) The Seven Deadly Sins feature prominently in this part of the weakness.
+A MORAL SHORTCOMING: How does this character treat others badly?
+(Lacking empathy, overbearing, two-faced, greedy, lying, selfish etc.) The Seven Deadly Sins feature prominently in this part of the shortcoming.

 Harmatia is a term developed by Aristotle in his work Poetics.
 The term can simply be seen as a character’s flaw or error.
 The word hamartia is rooted in the notion of missing the mark (hamartanein) and covers a broad spectrum that includes accident and mistake, as well as wrongdoing, error, or sin.
 In Nicomachean Ethics, hamartia is described by Aristotle as one of the three kinds of injuries that a person can commit against another person.
 Hamartia is an injury committed in ignorance (when the person affected or the results are not what the agent supposed they were).

 Like anything, this ‘rule’ of story has developed some tropes.
 As an example: